chm-dev/NewsFeedSolo/RECOMMENDATION_SYSTEM.md

 3. **Explicit vs. Implicit Feedback**: The ratio between thumbs up/down weights and click weights controls how much explicit feedback matters compared to browsing behavior.

 4. **Adaptation Speed**: The interaction decay value determines how quickly the system adapts to changing user interests.

+5. **Feed Freshness vs. Stability**: Higher JUST_IN_BOOST_WEIGHT and JUST_IN_MAX_VIEWS create more dynamic feeds, while lower values maintain more consistent rankings.

 For the best personalization experience, these parameters should be tuned based on user behavior analytics and feedback from actual usage.